Click on any thumbnail to jump to the details section for that device.

 More detail and animations explaining how chimes generate different pitches is on the Chimes, Vibrations and Pitches page.

 Most early pinball machines required the player to manually lift the ball from inside the cabinet into the shooter lane where it would be shot onto the playfield with the plunger.
-In the 1960s the ball lifter was replaced by an automated kicker powered with a solenoid.
+In the 1960s the ball lift was replaced by an automated kicker powered with a solenoid.

 When the lower plunger is pushed in, a lever swings up that carries the ball above the playfield and into the shooter lane as shown in the following video.
 In this demonstration the ball falls below the playfield as soon as it is launched.
-In a real pinball machine the ball would be routed back to the ball lifter from the drain between the flippers and from any other hole where the player might lose the pinball.
+In a real pinball machine the ball would be routed back to the ball lift from the drain between the flippers and from any other hole where the player might lose the pinball.

 Large electromagnets like this were used in some games to change the path of the ball without touching it from below the playfield.
 Electromagnets have no effect unless they're powered so turning them on and off can have interesting effects.